 This course is open to all BA students.
 No specific knowledge of Latin or Greek required.
 Students of Classics are also most welcome.

-Texts and artworks to be studied include (provisionally): Ovid’s Metamorphoses, Shakespeare’s The Winter’s Tale & the representation of Pygmalion in Baroque art; Oscar Wilde’s The Picture of Dorian Gray; Vergil’s Aeneid & Vondel’s Gysbrecht, Plato’s Symposium & Thomas Mann’s Death in Venice, and the figure of Scipio in Livy and early modern engravings and paintings.
+Texts and artworks to be studied include (provisionally): Ovid’s Metamorphoses & Heroides, Shakespeare’s The Winter’s Tale & the representation of Pygmalion in Baroque art; Oscar Wilde’s The Picture of Dorian Gray; Vergil’s Aeneid & Vondel’s Gysbrecht, Plato’s Symposium & Thomas Mann’s Death in Venice, Livy’s Ab urbe condita and the figure of Scipio in Livy and early modern engravings and paintings, and Euripides’ and Seneca’s Medea and the reception of Medea in modern art and cinema.

 The course aims to demonstrate the rhetorical/persuasive functions of intertextuality by confronting pairs of classical and (early) modern works of art.